pub trait WidgetExt: IsA<Widget> + 'static {

 §Returns

-The widget’s first child
+the widget’s first child

 Sourcefn focus_child(&self) -> Option<Widget>